String Theory and Pre-big bang Cosmology: The pre-big bang scenario

-\begin{itemize} \item[] {\em ``In the beginning God created the Heaven and the Earth, \\ and the Earth was without form, and void;\\ and the darkness was upon the face of the deep.\\ And the Breath of God\\ moved upon the face of the water."} \begin{flushright} (Genesis, The Holy Bible). \end{flushright} \end{itemize} The most impressive aspect of these verses, for a modern cosmologist, is probably the total absence of any reference to the hot, kinetic, explosive state that one could expect at (or immediately after) the ``big bang" deflagration.
-What is described, instead, is a somewhat quiet, dark, empty state: indeed, we can read about ``void", ``darkness", and ``the deep" gives us the idea of something enormously desert and empty.
-In this static configuration there is at most some small fluctuation (the ``Breath", inducing a ripple on the surface of this vacuum).
+As we mentioned in the introduction a basic assumption underlying (this version of) string cosmology is that string theory, thanks to the fundamental length scale ($\ls$) it contains, avoids the initial singularity of Classical General Relativity thus allowing for a phase preceding the high temperature, high density and high curvature state in which the Universe must have been some 15 billion years ago.
+But what did the Universe look like in that pre-bangian phase?

+An appealing possibility is that the Universe did not have a real beginning and that, instead, by going towards the infinite past, it approached the simplest possible state compatible with the field equations of superstring theory: a flat 10-dimensional space with a constant and very negative dilaton field.
+This state is nothing but the trivial perturbative vacuum of string theory with vanishing curvature and coupling ($g_s^2 \sim e^{\phi} \rightarrow 0$).

+Such a trivial initial state looks very special and thus highly fine-tuned.
+However, this is not the case if we realize that the assumption refers to the {\it asymptotic} past.
+In other words, we may assume that the initial state is a {\it generic} solution to the metric plus dilaton equations of motion (in the technical sense that it contains the correct number of arbitrary functions) approaching asymptotically the trivial vacuum.
+This has been termed the assumption of `` Asymptotic Past Triviality" in \cite{31}.

-It is amusing to note that a state of this type, flat, cold and vacuum, only ruffled by quantum fluctuations, can be obtained as the initial state of our Universe in a string cosmology context, under the hypothesis that the Universe evolves in a ``self-dual" way with respect to a particular symmetry of the low-energy string effective action \cite{11,12}.
+As we shall now discuss an initial state of this type, flat, cold, empty and decoupled, is just what one gets under the hypothesis that the Universe evolves in a ``self-dual" way with respect to a particular symmetry of the low-energy string effective action \cite{11,12}.